-Overall the quality of the provision is satisfactory.
+Overall the quality of the provision is good.

 The childminder provides a safe, caring environment for children in the Early Years Foundation Stage.
 The childminder knows minded children well and provides activities that she knows they enjoy and helps them to learn.
-There are good systems in place to ensure good exchange and communication with parents on children's care, learning and development through daily verbal feedback, questionnaires and the children's learning journey records.
-The childminder does not have effective procedures for evaluating her practice to identify areas for development to promote continuous improvement.
+There are good systems in place to ensure good exchange and communication with other settings children attend for consistency of care.
+Parents are kept informed about their children's care, learning and development through daily verbal feedback and the children's learning journey records.
+Systems to effectively evaluate her practice to identify areas for development to promote continuous improvement have not been fully implemented.